How to expose Home Assistant publicly with SSL with duckdns and Nginx Proxy Manager

 Home Assistant

-In home assistant settings > system > network > Home Assistant URL set the https://my.ducksdns.org there.
+In Home Assistant settings > System > Network > Home Assistant set the external URL there to https://my.duckdns.org.

 If you have found a spelling error, please, notify us by selecting that text and pressing Ctrl+Enter.